Best AI Visibility Platforms in 2026

 Profound ($99-5,000+/mo)

-Profound, backed by Sequoia's $35M investment, offers the deepest AI visibility monitoring in the market.
-As of June 2026, its self-serve plans ($99-399/mo) cover 1-3 AI search engines with up to 6 articles per month.
-Enterprise ($2,000-5,000+/mo) unlocks 10+ engines and "Query Fanout analysis," the only fanout-specific feature available from any AI visibility platform.
+Profound, backed by a $96M Series C (Lightspeed led, Sequoia participating) at a ~$1B valuation, offers the deepest AI visibility monitoring in the market.
+As of June 2026, its self-serve plans run $99 (ChatGPT only) to $399 Growth (3 engines), and Enterprise ($2,000-5,000+/mo) unlocks 10+ engines and "Query Fanout analysis," the only fanout-specific feature available from any AEO platform.
+Profound now executes content too, through drag-and-drop Agents that publish to WordPress, Sanity, and Contentful, though it has no first-class Reddit or YouTube posting.

 Query Fanout analysis shows the hidden sub-queries AI search engines generate when answering a user's prompt.
 This is the only platform that surfaces this data, which is critical because AI search engines break one user question into branching sub-queries that determine which brands get discovered.
 The tradeoff is price: the fanout feature is enterprise-only, and at $2,000-5,000+/mo, it is priced for companies with six-figure annual budgets.